bryanECE/Udacity_Sim/README.md

 # Requirements
 To run the project, you will need the following:

-Udacity self-driving car simulator
+Udacity self-driving car simulator \
-Python 3.7
+Python 3.7 \
-Required Python packages (specified in mode_req.txt)
+Required Python packages (specified in mode_reqs.txt) \

 # Credits:
 This project is a collaborative effort by Bryan Brizo, Cheng Dong, and Chibuike Onyeka.